 Our employees are dedicated, passionate individuals that are committed to inspiring positive change in the lives of youth.
 Becoming a member of the Rite of Passage team is more than just a job, it’s an opportunity to create a meaningful career with a company driven by its powerful mission to make a difference.

-- Masters or better in Psychology
+PHD or better in Clinical Psychology

 Equal Opportunity Employer/Protected Veterans/Individuals with Disabilities